Value derived from data is the core of the Master’s programme

 Students learn to design data science projects as means of effectively supporting decision making in a broad range of contexts.
 To this end, they will learn how to set up, communicate and successfully complete challenging data projects.

 Domaine experience – real-life data science in action

-The Master’s thesis is the culmination of the Master’s degree programme whereby students manage real-life data projects with their partners in Switzerland and abroad.
-Students with a strong interest in academic work have the opportunity to participate in or launch a research project of their own.
-The Master’s thesis can also serve to develop an innovative data product or data-driven business model as the basis for a start-up.
+The Master's programme culminates in the Master's Thesis during which students work on real-life data projects with partners in Switzerland and abroad.
+Those with a strong interest in doing research will have the opportunity to join a research team or to launch a project of their own.
+They can also use the Master’s Thesis to develop an innovative data product or a data-driven business model for a start-up.